 Perform Windows 10 migration to the new SSD

 Such a fast drive invites you to install your Windows installation on it.
-Of course you can do this by a new installation of Windows 10.
+Of course, you can do this with a new installation of Windows 10.
 But this is not necessary in most cases.

 If you want to move your existing Windows 10 installation, as in my case, to the new ultrafast drive (technical term: migrate), it is relatively easy.
 There are many different software solutions for this Windows migration to an SSD.
 For Windows 10 I like to use Macrium Reflect.
 I recommend the Free Version of Macrium Reflect 7, which you can download directly from Macrium as Macrium Reflect Free.

 If you search for it on Google, you will, unfortunately, be redirected to numerous other sites, which either offer advertising and redirections or have worse things in mind.
 So you should avoid these sites, especially since they want to earn money with other people’s work or even try to foist some downloader, malware, or bloatware on you.
 So download the above Windows Migration Toll Macrium Reflect 7 Free from the manufacturer’s website with a clear conscience, no extra costs, and no unwanted software, and even with the limited version you have a simple backup solution at hand.